 Why employee engagement matters

 The more engaged your workforce, the more capacity it has to deliver on your organizational imperatives.
-High employee engagement drives discretionary effort, innovation, customer loyalty, quality, productivity, profitability and retention of top talent.
+High team engagement drives discretionary effort, innovation, customer loyalty, quality, productivity, profitability and retention of top talent.
 Yet in most regions of the world, only one in three employees is fully engaged.

 Engaged employees are not just committed.
 They are not just passionate or proud.
 They have a line-of-sight on their own future and on the organization’s mission and goals.
 They are “enthused” and “in gear,” using their talents and discretionary effort to make a difference in their employer’s quest for sustainable business success.”